A Guide To Creating The Perfect 2023 Public Relations Calendar

 6. Include Contact Information

-PR requires the collaboration of numerous people.
 To create a steady flow of activities, include the contact information for all internal and external communication needed.
-This includes:- Reporters
+Think reporters, freelancers, designers, etc.7.
+Keep Moving Parts Organized

 Finally, you need to actually use and maintain your new calendar.
-It sounds obvious, but checking the editorial calendar when you start work each day is a new habit to build.
-Here are a few ways you can make building that habit easier:- Establish color coding guidelines to make the information easily digestible for "quick checks".
+It sounds obvious, but checking the editorial calendar when you start work each day is a game changer.
+Here are some tips when you check in on your calendar:- Implement color coding to make information easily digestible for "quick checks"

 - Block off time to update the calendar every week.

-- Bring up the calendar in team meetings (or directly after).
+- Touch base on the calendar in team meetings.